Xilinx/brevitas/docsrc/source/papers/mixquant.rst

    # 4. inserts and merges rotations
    model = apply_rewriters(model, rewriters)

-   # 5.continue with the rest of the PTQ pipeline
+   # 5. continue with the rest of the PTQ pipeline
    model = apply_qronos(model, ...)

 See how this is used in